Webberville, Texas

 Webberville is a village in Travis County, Texas United States.
 Its population was 394 as of the 2020 census.

-Comprising settlements dating back to 1827, Webber's Prairie was formally established by retired physician John Ferdinand Webber in 1839.
+Comprising settlements dating back to 1827, Webber's Prairie was formally established by Silvia Hector and John Ferdinand Webber in the summer of 1832 on a land grant officially issued to John by the Republic of México on July 22, 1832.
 Webber's Prairie was renamed Webberville in 1853, and was incorporated as a Village in February 2003.

 In December 2011, the new Webberville Solar Farm began generating solar energy with Gemini Solar Development Company for Austin Energy.
 In 2009, the two companies signed a 25-year contract.
 The 30 megawatt solar farm is expected to generate 1.4 billion kWh of electricity over 25 years.

 Geography

 Webberville has a total area of 2.1 sqmi, all land.